idomizrachi/Regen/README.md

 # Regen
 Regen generates objective-c code for accessing your images and localized string.

+## What's New
+### 0.0.5
+Added swift generated files

 ## Installation